Do warnings affect car insurance rates? (4 Must-Know Facts)

 How long does a warning ticket stay on your record in Maryland, or in NJ, or any other state?
 That all depends on whether the state is recording those warnings.

-3. Do you have to make a court appearance for a warning ticket?
+3. Do you have to make a court appearance for a police-written warning ticket?

 If you were truly given a warning, written or verbal, you do not need to appear in court.
 Only traffic violations where you were given a ticket or citation require payment of a fine or an appearance before a judge in a court of law.